serebrov/.emacs/README.md

     not actual keys while `M-x helpful-variable` displays it as a keymap
   - Lookup key in the map:
     - M-: (lookup-key evil-normal-state-map (kbd "your-key"))
-- Which key can show top-level mappinngs:
+- Which key can show top-level mappings:
   - M-x which-key-show-top-level or M-x which-key-show-major-mode
-- the M-x which-key-dump-bindings insers all bingings
+- the M-x which-key-dump-bindings inserts all bindings

 - how to find out if the command is bound to something?
   - M-x where-is RET command-name (or use C-h w)